Yukinyaa/BigFloat/README.md

 Expressed by scientific notation. (e.g. 1.23e456 or 1.23E+456)

 Exponent(1.23 part on example) is `float`,  significand(456 part on example) is `BigInteger`.

+Parsing from integers may have some loss in precision, but designed to precise up to 9~10 digits.

 ## Features
 Basic operations like `+` `-` `/` `*` `%` `ABS` etc.